Photo of Thomas Barnett

 Thomas Barnett

-Thomas Barnett is co-chair of the firm's Antitrust & Competition Law Practice Group.
-Mr. Barnett served as Assistant Attorney General in charge of the Justice Department’s Antitrust Division.
+Thomas Barnett is a partner in the Washington, DC office and co-chair of the firm's Antitrust & Competition Law Practice Group.
+Tom served as Assistant Attorney General in charge of the Justice Department’s Antitrust Division.
 He headed the Antitrust Division from 2005 to 2008, having previously served in the Division as Deputy Assistant Attorney General for Civil Enforcement from 2004 to 2005.
 He specializes in global antitrust and competition law practice and works closely with the firm’s white collar practice on criminal antitrust enforcement and investigative matters.

 On July 19, 2023, the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice (collectively, “the Agencies”) issued a new set of merger guidelines in draft form for public comment (the “Draft Guidelines”).
 The Draft Guidelines, if adopted, will replace the Horizontal Merger Guidelines issued in 2010 and the Vertical Merger Guidelines issued in 2020 (the latter of which the FTC withdrew in September 2021).
 The updates make significant changes to the guidelines, such as: